qwd/dev-site/_docs_en/start.md

 > **Gzip Compression**
 >
-> The v7 version API uses gizp compression by default.
+> The v7 version API uses gzip compression by default.
 Please decompress the data you have obtained.
 {:.bqwarning}